Born in San Francisco in 1992.

 Got a BA in Writing and Literature from California College of the Arts in Oakland and SF.

-Erika Delgado has dedicated their life to writing and to the Bay Area.
+Erika Delgado-Aceves has dedicated their life to writing and to the Bay Area.

-They were raised by two Mexican American Immigrants, youngest and only “girl” of three, and constantly motivated by their dreams, creativity, and catholic mexican guilt.
+They were raised by two Mexican American Immigrants, the youngest and only “girl” of three, and constantly motivated by their dreams, creativity, and catholic Mexican guilt.

-Erika Delgado is queer, they are non-binary and asexual.
+Erika Delgado-Aceves is queer, they are non-binary and asexual.
 Their writing has always been about oversharing and being honest not only with themselves but with the world.

 music writing and journalism

 Album Review: Self-titled by Thelma - The Grey Estates

 Album Review: Maritime EP by The Umbrellas - The Grey Estates